pookzzz2231/pkuttiya_site/projects/photogram.md

 Additionally, displaying new notifications count when user login back to account.
 Notification will resets to zero after user visits notification button, then restart the count for new notification if received as stated per event above.

-> Notification also handles some edge cases.
+> Notifications logic also handles some edge cases.
 For example, if `user_1` comments or mentions on `user_2` at the same post multiple times, will only considered comment/mention notification to count as one.

 !notification photo

+Displaying user's `following users` feed at root path; `/`.

+> User's feed can be implemented further to display posts from specified users, such as, from a user that has the most followings or user that shares similar hashtags/mentions.

 {: .alert .alert-grey}
-For a better user's experience; comment, like, and follow functionality are implemented with Rails Unobtrusive JavaScript.
-Along with updating its value without reloading page via Rails's Ajax process.
+For a better user's experience; comment, like, and follow functionality are implemented with Rails Unobtrusive JavaScript, which includes updating its value without reloading page via Rails's Ajax process.